dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/architecture.rst

 Providers are registered via the category manager to make registration simple and less prone to errors.
 Any XPCOM component can create a category manager entry.
-Therefore, new data providers can be added without having to touch core Firefox Health Report code.
+Therefore, new data providers can be added without having to touch core Datalus Health Report code.
 Additionally, category manager registration means providers are more likely to be registered on FHR's terms, when it wants.
 If providers were registered in code at application run-time, there would be the risk of other